AkhadbekDalimov/mobileverdysdk/README.md

                     DocumentInputValidation.isInputValid(DocumentInputType.EXPIRATION(dateOfExpiry))
     ```

-    - SDK Provides Passport and ID card scan tool, which will read the required info in valid format.
-If the scan reads the document successfully, `Verdi.user` object holds the scanned info. `Verdi.openDocumentScanActivity` is used to scan document.
+    - SDK Provides Passport and ID card scan tool, which will read the required info in the valid format.
+If the scan reads the document successfully, `Verdi.user` object holds the required scanned info. `Verdi.openDocumentScanActivity` is used to scan the document.
     **Example** Document Scan
       ```kotlin
             /**